abhinavsharma/hypersearch/tasks/README.md

 - `ship-sc` - Same as for **Insight**, but this creates a **SearchClub** release

-Development configuration creates source-maps and loads the extension with a pre-built custom fork of [webpack-chrome-extension-reloader](https://www.npmjs.com/package/webpack-chrome-extension-reloader).
-This is avalable from the `lib/extensionReloader.js`, which is a compiled distibution code of the fork.
+Development configuration creates source-maps and loads the extension.
+Hot Module Replacement done by a custom background script which is only run when extension is installed via development mode.
+In production, we omit this functionality.

 Production configuration omits source-maps and HMR server from the build.
 Also, this will run with `production` flag to minify and optimize the source code.